Art Therapy, EMDR & Verbal Therapy for Anxiety and Trauma in Brooklyn

-We approach therapy from an anti-oppressive, culturally aware, feminist perspective.
-We consider these principles to be the foundation of our work, and we are committed to helping our clients find fortitude in an increasingly uncertain world.
+We approach art therapy from an anti-oppressive, culturally aware, feminist perspective.
+We consider these principles to be the foundation of our work — whether we're sitting with anxiety, trauma, an eating disorder, or the specific weight of making a creative life in New York.

 What We Treat